Five ways palliative care can help you or a loved one

 A team of doctors, nurses or specialists trained to offer comfort and tend to your needs can provide palliative care, whatever your age or stage of illness.

 “When you’re fighting an illness, you will experience days when you just don’t feel well.
-And sometimes your treatments make you feel worse in the short term,” explains Sarah West, MD,a fellowship-trained Hospice and Palliative Care physician with Riverside Health System..
+And sometimes your treatments make you feel worse in the short term,” explains Sarah West, MD,a fellowship-trained Hospice and Palliative Care physician with Riverside Health..
 “Palliative care helps you manage the discomfort so you can enjoy a better quality of life.”

 Palliative care experts will help you manage the symptoms of your disease and any side effects from treatment, such as: